confluentinc/ksql/docs-md/developer-guide/ksql-connect.md

 **Description**

 Create a new Connector in the {{ site.kconnectlong }} cluster with the configuration passed in the WITH clause.
-Some connectors have KSQL templates that simplify the configuration.
+Some connectors have ksqlDB templates that simplify the configuration.
 For more information, see [Natively Supported Connectors](#natively-supported-connectors).